 - ½ cup sour cream

-- 1 lb. boneless skinless chicken breasts cut into 1-inch chunks
+- 1 pound boneless skinless chicken breasts - cut into 1-inch chunks

-- 1 teaspoon Diamond Crystal kosher salt divided (if using fine salt, use ½ teaspoon)
+- 1 teaspoon Diamond Crystal kosher salt - divided; see notes below

 Instructions

-- Add 1 tablespoon of olive oil to a very large, deep skillet.
-Heat over medium-high heat, about 2 minutes.
+- Add 1 tablespoon of olive oil to a large (12-inch), deep skillet.
+Heat over medium-high heat for about 2 minutes.
 Add the chicken.
 Cook, stirring often, until no longer raw, 5-7 minutes.
 Remove to a plate.

-- Stir in the garlic and cook for 1 more minute.
+- Stir in the garlic and cook for one more minute.
 Add the chicken back to the skillet and stir-fry until all chicken pieces are cooked through, about 2 more minutes.

 - Reduce the heat to low and allow the skillet a few seconds to cool down a bit.
 Add the sour cream, mixing it in with a spatula or a wooden spoon.
 Don’t allow the sour cream to simmer or boil, to avoid curdling.
 Serve immediately.